-DNB, ING's principal home country supervisor until the ECB took over that position in November 2014, has given ING permission to use the most sophisticated approaches for solvency reporting under the Financial Supervision Act, the Dutch legislation reflecting the Basel II and Basel III Frameworks.
-DNB has shared information with host regulators of relevant jurisdictions to come to a joint decision.
 In all jurisdictions where the bank operates through a separate legal entity that is a credit institution, ING must meet the local implementation of Basel requirements as well.
 ING uses the Advanced IRB Approach for credit risk, the Internal Model Approach for its trading book exposures and the Advanced Measurement Approach for operational risk.
-A small number of portfolios including certain sovereign exposures are reported under the Standardised Approach.
+A small number of portfolios including certain sovereign exposures are reported under the Standardised Approach for credit risk.

-In December 2010, the Basel Committee on Banking Supervision announced higher global minimum capital standards for banks, and has introduced a new global liquidity standard and a new leverage ratio.
+In December 2010, the Basel Committee on Banking Supervision announced higher global minimum capital standards for banks, and has introduced a new global liquidity standard and a new leverage ratio ("LR").
 The Basel Committee's package of reforms, collectively referred to as the "Basel III" rules, has, among other requirements, increased the amount of common equity required to be held by subject banking institutions, has prescribed the amount of liquid assets and the long term funding a subject banking institution must hold at any given moment, and has limited leverage.
 Banks are required to hold a "capital conservation buffer" to withstand future periods of stress.
 Basel III has also introduced a "countercyclical buffer" as an extension of the capital conservation buffer, which permits national regulators to require banks to hold more capital during periods of high credit growth (to strengthen capital reserves and moderate the debt markets).
-Further, Basel III has strengthened the definition of capital that has the effect of gradually disqualifying many hybrid securities during the years 2013-2022, including the hybrids that were issued by the Group, from inclusion in regulatory capital, as well as the higher capital requirements associated with certain business conditions (for example, for credit value adjustments ("CVAs") and illiquid collateral) as part of a number of reforms to the Basel II framework.
+Further, Basel III has strengthened the definition of capital that has the effect of disqualifying many hybrid securities during the years 2013-2022, as well as increased capital requirements associated with certain business conditions (for example, for credit value adjustments ("CVAs") and illiquid collateral) as part of a number of reforms to the Basel II framework.
 In addition, the Basel Committee and Financial Stability Board ("FSB") published measures that have had the effect of requiring higher loss absorbency capacity, liquidity surcharges, exposure limits and special resolution regimes for, and instituting more intensive and effective supervision of, "systemically important financial institutions" ("SIFIs"), in addition to the Basel III requirements otherwise applicable to most financial institutions.
 One such measure, published by the FSB in November 2015, is the Final Total-Loss Absorbing Capacity ("TLAC") standard for G-SIFIs, which aims for G-SIFIs to have sufficient loss-absorbing and recapitalisation capacity available in resolution.
 ING Bank has been designated by the Basel Committee and FSB as a so-called "Global Systemically Important Bank" ("G-SIB"), since 2011, and by DNB and the Dutch Ministry of Finance as an "other SII" ("O-SII") since 2011.
-DNB requires ING Group to hold a 2.5% O-SII Buffer in addition to the capital conservation buffer and the countercyclical buffer described above.
+Since December 2020 DNB has required ING Group to hold a 2.5% O-SII Buffer in addition to the capital conservation buffer and the countercyclical buffer described above.
+In May 2023 DNB announced that O-SII Buffer for ING Group will be lowered to 2.0% from 31 May 2024.